Student Handbook

 POSITIVE BEHAVIOR REFERRAL FORMS

-The Excel Reward Program is designed to honor students who have zero to school tardies, have zero absences any day, AND have zero check-outs of school per quarter.
-Excel students are rewarded with ten minutes early to lunch on a given day, are allowed to eat lunch outside, get a special treat, and are eligible for door prizes.
+The Excel Reward Program is designed to honor students who have missed NO instructional time: zero to school tardies, zero absences any day, AND have zero check-outs of school per quarter.
+Excel students are rewarded with ten minutes early to lunch on a given day, get a special treat, and are eligible for door prizes.

 Permanent Records